Executive Director, ACCC

 "We are making sure that we are coding charts properly, that any service we provide is fully reimbursed, and we research denials."

-but expansion and replacement plans for clinical technology are limited.
+2. Almost half of respondents are planning to expand their infusion center, but expansion and replacement plans for clinical technology are limited.+

 Forty-six percent of respondents plan to expand their infusion center, including 20 percent that plan to expand to a satellite facility.